 Depression is often a complex issue that can be brought on by a variety of biological and lifestyle factors that do NOT include some sort of medication deficiency.
-These concepts must be understood for successful desvenlafaxine tapering results.
+These concepts must be understood for successful desvenlafaxine tapering results and for attaining natural mental health without drugs.

 Does Your Diagnosis